gaehlerm/SoftwareEngineering/README.md

 ## Exercise

-Take code with one or two slow algorithms.
+// Take code with one or two slow algorithms.
 The user should use the profiler to find the bottle necks and then improve the performance.
-Or can Copilot do that?

-The user should write a pairlist algorithm (or FFT or something else) and in a second step write a more optimized version.
+// The user should write a pairlist algorithm (or FFT or something else) and in a second step write a more optimized version.

 # 32. Comments